tewarid/tewarid.github.io/README.md

     ./run-docker.sh
     ```

-    This works well but I've run into a situation where the Docker container [uses excessive CPU time](https://github.com/docker/for-mac/issues/1759) on MacOS while idling.
+    This works well but I've run into a situation where the Docker container [uses excessive CPU time](https://github.com/docker/for-mac/issues/1759) on macOS while idling.

 * Command to rename all posts in a folder using title specified in Front Matter